Spotlight on Ronnie Brown; a leader beyond the football field

 “Ronnie Brown is a winner both on and off the field.
 CLA is proud of his professional accomplishments, and he is most deserving of this honor,” said Dean Joseph Aistrup.

-Prior to joining Wells Fargo Advisors, Brown was a senior wealth strategy associate at UBS (Union Bank of Switzerland, USA) where he specialized in developing and fostering client relationships with athletes.
+Prior to his current position, Brown was a senior wealth strategy associate at UBS (Union Bank of Switzerland, USA) where he specialized in developing and fostering client relationships with athletes.
 He is an active member in his community, supporting local and national philanthropic organizations as well as serving on the board of the Jason Taylor Foundation.

 “In addition to coming back to the university I love to work as a sideline reporter.
 I realized that I wanted and needed to be of service to others.
 It became evident that I could assist individuals with something I had not been prepared for, which was being responsible with my finances and the transference of wealth.
 When I left Auburn and headed into the pros, I was not aware of the challenges I would face in terms of financial literacy and planning.
 I have noticed that there are so many others, athletes and non-athletes alike, that have not properly planned for the accumulating or transferring of wealth.
 I found it intriguing not only to gain this knowledge for myself, but also to be able to assist others in doing the same.
 I am passionate about it and genuinely feel that I can make a difference.”